buxiaomo/kubeasy/README.md

 make upgrade KUBE_VERSION=1.18.2 DOCKER_VERSION=19.03.8
 ```

+### Kubernetes Extended application

+This repo only deploy a kubernetes cluster and core application like 'coredns', 'calico', 'canal', 'flannel', not support extended application, like 'jenkins', 'ingress'...

+if you want to deploy extended application, please reference [here](https://github.com/buxiaomo/kubernetes-manifests.git).

 ## <span id = "nexus">about nexus package</span>

 create an raw repository, and upload the binaries package.